d-beck/shopify-partner-agreement/shopify-partner-terms.md

 3. In addition to and without limiting the generality of Section 6.1 of the Shopify API Terms, the Merchant Agreement for Merchants who use the Channel Application must also include terms that specify: (i) any and all charges associated with the Merchant’s use of the Channel Application; and (ii) any eligibility criteria that the Merchant must meet prior to the Merchant’s acceptance to use the Channel Application, and to the extent reasonably practicable, provide examples of such eligibility criteria and information respecting Channel Developer’s review and appeal process, if applicable.

 4. If Channel Developer will create and issue charges to Merchants for Merchants’ use of the Channel Application, whether in the form of cost-per-acquisition, cost-per-click, percentage commission or otherwise, Channel Developer must use the Shopify Billing API.
 It is the Channel Developer’s responsibility to: (i) obtain Merchant consent in the Merchant Agreement to create and issue such charges, and (ii) bill the Merchant in compliance with applicable legal requirements and card network payment rules.
-Amounts owing to Channel Developer for a Merchant’s use of the Channel Application will be paid in the same manner as Fees are paid to App Developers under the App Plan, as outlined in Part A, Section 3.2.
+Amounts owing to Channel Developer for a Merchant’s use of the Channel Application will be paid in the same manner as amounts are paid to App Developers under the App Plan, as outlined in Part A, Section 3.2.

 5. If Channel Developer creates and issues a charge to Merchants for Merchants’ use of the Channel Application, Shopify may incur processing fees to process each such charge.
 Channel Developer will remain fully responsible for any such processing fees that Shopify may incur.
 Upon request from Channel Developer, Shopify will advise Channel Developer of such processing fees.
 The Parties agree that the total amount of any processing fees incurred by Shopify will be set-off against any Fees payable to Channel Developer in the relevant Payment Period.